JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 The fix is (like Nanite does) to traverse a BVH (tree) of clusters, where we only need to process clusters up until they would be the wrong LOD, and then can immediately stop processing their children.
 Doing tree traversal on a GPU is very tricky, and doing it efficiently depends on [undefined behavior](https://arxiv.org/pdf/2109.06132v1) of GPU schedulers that not all GPUs have.

 Once I switch to tree traversal for cluster selection, I think (I'm not fully clear on the details yet) I can also get rid of the need for the fill cluster buffers pass, which would let us reclaim even more performance.
-Perhaps more crucially, we could do away with the need to allocate buffers to hold instance ID + cluster ID per cluster in the scene, instead letting us store this data per _visible_ (post LOD selection/culling) cluster in the scene.
+More crucially, we could do away with the need to allocate buffers to hold instance ID + cluster ID per cluster in the scene, instead letting us store this data per _visible_ (post LOD selection/culling) cluster in the scene.
 Besides the obvious memory savings, it also saves us from running into the cluster ID limit issue that was limiting our scene size before.
-We would no longer need a unique ID for each cluster in the scene - just a unique ID for visible clusters only, which is a much smaller amount.
+We would no longer need a unique ID for each cluster in the scene - just a unique ID for visible clusters only, post tree traversal, which is a much smaller amount.

 Besides cluster selection improvements, and improving on existing stuff, other big areas I could work on include: